ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/veeam_backup_as_a_service/guide.en-gb.md

 > [!primary]
 >
 > Follow the same instructions to disable the backup of a deleted VM.
-> It is also possible to disable the backup temporarily and reactivate it afterward.
+> It is also possible to disable the backup temporarily and reactivate it afterwards.
 >

 ## Go further